rancher/elemental-docs/docs/hardwarelabels.md

 ---

 ## Hardware Labels
-By default, the registration of the node will result in the [inventory](inventory-management.md#machineinventory) of that node containing some default labels that store data relative to the node hardware for easy identification and selection via a [MachineSelector](machineinventoryselectortemplate-reference.md).
+When a node is registered, the data is stored in the [inventory](inventory-management.md#machineinventory) with default labels and values relative to the node hardware.

+This data is used for easy identification and selection via a [MachineSelector](machineinventoryselectortemplate-reference.md).

 The following labels are set up automatically: